MarthaTaylor/vite-giphy-app/README.md

 ## Overview
 Have fun hearting 🤍 your favorite trending gifs!

-Remember to follow the instructions below to set up you .env file and run this app locally with your giphy api key!
+* Remember to follow the instructions below to set up the .env file with your giphy api key and have fun running this app locally!

 This is a **Vite-powered React Typescript app** that allows users to search for GIFs via the Giphy API and save their favorite ones.
 The app utilizes **React Query** for efficient data fetching, **React Router** for navigation, and **Context API** for state management.
 Styled with **Styled Components**, it provides a sleek, modern UI with smooth interactions.
 With added input validations for security and ally best practices.
 Optimised with vitest testing framework.